Sukhman18/projects/README.md

 ---

-*Collection of applied data science projects exploring real-world datasets.*
+*collection of learning projects — not polished products, but honest work*